pQraus/iiot-project-test-pqraus-vm/docs/upgrade.md

     ```bash
     copier --vcs-ref v1.2.3 update
     ```
+    When this error occurs when making the update `ModuleNotFoundError: No module named 'yamlinclude'`, than an additional package must be included to the pipx copier-dist env.
+Execute this command: `pipx inject copier-dist 'pyyaml-include<2'`
 3. commit the changes, it isn't required to upload the changes to the box
 4. The upgrade includes a Talos upgrade to v1.5.4, too.
 These upgrade can affect the network interface assignments.
 Therefore it is necessary to add the `deviceSelector` to your configured network interfaces.
 Make sure that you remove or commend the interface key, both are not vaild.